 Also check out our travel guide about the best areas to stay in Stockholm.

 If money isn't a problem and you're looking for a luxury hotel in Stockholm, then go for Grand Hotel.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Stockholm, it's a manually curated list of the most exclusive 5-star hotels in the city.

 If you're looking for a cheap hotel in Stockholm, then book Hobo Hotel.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.